maxtoroq/DbExtensions/docs/api/DbExtensions/AssociationAttribute/Name.md

 AssociationAttribute.Name Property
 ==================================
-Gets or sets the name of a column.
+Gets or sets the name of a constraint.

 **Namespace:** [DbExtensions][1]
 **Assembly:** DbExtensions (in DbExtensions.dll)